I graduated in 2018 with a Bachelor’s degree in Computer Science and Engineering from Vellore Institute of Technology.

 I’d usually say my technical interests revolve around Cloud Engineering, Distributed Computing and API design but lately, I find myself gravitating more towards the intersection of technology and entrepreneurship.

-When I’m not thinking, I’m either lifting, reading, listening to heavy music or playing the electric guitar.
+When I’m not thinking, I’m either lifting weights, reading content, listening to heavy riffs or playing them on the electric guitar.
 The internet knows me as bholagabbar.

 I’ve had the chance to work on a diverse set of engineering problems at some fantastic places, mostly high-octane startups.
 I maintain a detailed description of my work on My LinkedIn.

-Scaling infrastructure using Kubernetes and bleeding edge CNCF tools, implementing Service Meshes and Distributed Tracing systems.
+Scaling infrastructure using bleeding edge CNCF tools.
+Working on building a next-gen stack with tech like Kubernetes, Service Meshes and Distributed Tracing.

 Razorpay — Data Engineering Intern